bitmovin/bitmovin-player-web-samples/react/bundled-player/package-based-with-conviva/README.md

 # Bitmovin Player React & Conviva

-It's a simple sample of integration Conviva with Bitmovin Player in React leveraging https://www.npmjs.com/package/bitmovin-player-react.
+It's a simple sample of integration Conviva with Bitmovin Player in React leveraging https://www.npmjs.com/package/bitmovin-player-react and https://www.npmjs.com/package/@bitmovin/player-integration-conviva.

 How to use: